Numerical implementation of the partial secular approximation and unified master equation in structured open quantum systems: Examples

 \mar{Next,} in Fig.~\ref{fig:global-FSA} we \mar{show} the steady-state heat flow in the non-resonant case $\Omega_\text{L} = \Omega_\text{R} = 1.5$ \mar{computed} using the full secular approximation \mar{instead of the partial one} in the global master equation.
 There, we notice clear discrepancies in the heat flow predictions, when compared to Fig.~\ref{fig:non-resonant-heatflow-global}.
 The full secular approximation overestimates the steady-state heat flows everywhere in the weak coupling regime, where \mar{it is known to break} down, as also observed in \cite{Cattaneo2019, Hofer2017,Gonzalez2017}.
 In the ultra-strong coupling regime (with $g \gtrsim 3$) the results \mar{get closer to those of} the partial secular approximation, as \mar{it can be shown that} many quasidegeneracies in the Bohr frequency spectrum are lifted as the spectrum regains a gapped form.

 Lastly, in Fig.~\ref{fig:unified-me-res-heatflow} we show the steady-state heat flow using the unified master equation with the same parameters as in Fig.~\ref{fig:non-resonant-heatflow-global}.
-We notice that the results match, showing that the unified master equation is able to capture the same \mar{quantitative physical} behaviour as the term-by-term partial secular approximation.
+We notice that the results match, showing that the unified master equation is able to capture the same \mar{quantitative physical} behaviour as the term-by-term partial secular approximation, for a sufficiently small parameter $w$.
+Indeed, in Fig.~\ref{fig:unified-me-res-heatflow} the maximum separation between the Bohr frequencies was chosen as $w=0.01$ in order to prevent inaccuracies from arising near strong couplings $g\sim g_{12}\sim 0.1$, as shown in Fig.~\ref{fig:Bohr-spectra}, where $w=0.05$ was chosen instead.
+Using $w=0.01$, we obtain many more narrower clusters that are separated by relatively small gaps.

+While, in principle, the unified equation is neglecting some non-secular transitions between nearby clusters in this scenario, in our numerical results this has no relevant effects.
+We may interpret this as an indication that the failure of the full secular approximation is mostly due to the neglection of all non-secular cross-terms between nearby frequencies, while the unified equation neglects only some of them, namely those between two adjacent clusters with spacing larger than 0.01.
+It is also noteworthy that at very strong coupling $g\sim g_{12} > 1$ the clustering becomes again well defined, like in the case of weak coupling.

 Moreover, we \mar{have noticed} that, by using the \mar{unified master equation}, the computation times are significantly faster than \mar{in the case of} the partial secular approximation.
-Solving \mar{for} the steady-state heat flow for the same system parameters for a single point took approximately 240 seconds with \mar{unified equation}, while it took approximately 430 seconds \mar{for the partial secular approximation}.
+Solving \mar{for} the steady-state heat flow for the same system parameters for a single point took approximately 16 seconds with \mar{unified equation}, while it took approximately 470 seconds \mar{for the partial secular approximation}, when computing the point with $g=g_{12}=0.001$ in Fig.~\ref{fig:non-resonant-heatflow-global}.

 \mar{Computing the} unified master equation is more time efficient \mar{than the partial secular approximation} because, \mar{in the latter, the code needs to check whether to keep or discard} each cross term separately. \mar{In contrast, in the unified master equation this check is not necessary, and the only additional step consists of creating the clusters.} The \mar{Bohr frequencies} within the same cluster are then represented by \mar{a single average frequency, leading to a single} jump operator $A(\bar{\omega})$. \mar{Therefore,} the number of jump operators \mar{in the master equation} decreases drastically, which \mar{implies a shorter computational time}.